-Students can choose ten classes (31 credits), or at least one three- or four-credit course in each of eight areas of study.
+Students in Associate of Arts and Associate of Science degree programs will choose ten classes (31 credits), or at least one three- or four-credit course in each of eight areas of study.

 Exploring different areas in general education can be a great college strategy to find out what really interests you.